 With the MLB season in full swing, there is still plenty of time to try your hand on America’s favorite pastime to keep you satisfied until the NFL, NBA and NHL seasons roll around.
 However, did you know that when it comes to laying down a wager on the Majors, it easily surpasses the NFL in overall bets taken?
 Keep in mind that is because the longevity of the season and the number of games available at your disposal on any given day as the season runs from the preseason beginning in March up until the Fall Classic the end of October.

-Perhaps the most popular and easiest way to bet on MLB, the moneyline is used by bettors in place of the point spread which is most commonly used in the NFL and NBA since the majority of the Major League Baseball games are low scoring affairs.
+Perhaps the most popular and easiest way to bet on MLB, the moneyline is used by bettors in place of the point spread which is most commonly used in the NFL Odds and NBA since the majority of the Major League Baseball games are low scoring affairs.

-When deciding which to team to lay a wager on for the moneyline, keep in mind the team with a negative value such as (-150) is the favorite to win the game.
+When deciding which to team to lay a wager for MLB odds using the moneyline, keep in mind the team with a negative value such as (-150) is the favorite to win the game.
 The team with a positive value such as (+160) is the underdog going into the game.
 As for betting purposes with 100 as our example; if you want to bet the favorite in this case, you must wager $150 (-150) to win $100.
 Betting the underdog means a $100 wager at +160 will earn you a $160 profit.
 Simply put, there will always be a higher reward when the underdog wins.

 Liken to the NHL with the puckline or the point spread with the moneyline thrown in, teams are given a negative or positive value heading into the game.
 Taking a better look, the favored team has a negative value of -1.5 meaning they must win the game by at least 2 runs such as 3-1 to give you a winning bet on the runline.
 The underdog will have a positive value of +1.5 heading in, meaning they are spotted a 1.5 run lead before the game even starts; so even if the underdog team with a runline value of +1.5 losses the game 2-1, you still win the bet by half a run if you pick the underdog with a +1.5 value!